 One cannot be concurrently enrolled in Medicare Part D and a Medicare Supplemental Insurance plan for prescription coverage.
 Supplemental plans are sold by private companies and have different coverage depending on the type of plan.
 Tracking those benefits is beyond the scope of this article.

 In addition to the federal Extra Help program, many state governments provide seniors with financial assistance to help with the cost of medications.
 These programs typically provide assistance as Medicare Wraparound Programs, meaning they help seniors paying the extra costs which their Medicare Part D plans don’t cover.
-Alternatively these programs provide assistance making Medicare Part D premium payments instead of paying for the extra prescriptions costs.
-Unfortunately not every state offers assistance, a list of states that have programs is in the table below.
+Alternatively, these programs provide assistance making Medicare Part D premium payments instead of paying for the extra prescriptions costs.
+Unfortunately, not every state offers assistance, a list of states that have programs is in the table below.
 Note that with the launch of the Affordable Care Act and the projected closing of the Donut Hole, several of these programs have been cancelled.
 These are indicated with a asterisk.

 |State Assistance and Medicare Wraparound Programs (updated May 2018)|